GSmithApps/hindent/README.md

 # ToDo

+- [ ] figure out how to process whitespace and empty lines in the new setup
+      - [ ] rewrite all the example code.
 - [ ] redo the example code for map
 - [ ] change the verbage from `translate` to something else.
 I can't think of what.
 It's hard to say. really all it does is remove comments and whitespace